 The Richard G. Carrott Endowed Memorial Student Support Fund provides travel support for one graduate or undergraduate student in the History of Art.

-The Françoise Forster-Hahn Graduate Travel Award will be presented each spring quarter used to fund independent research traveling during the summer for one graduate student in the History of Art.
+The Françoise Forster-Hahn Graduate Travel Award will be presented each spring quarter to used to fund travel support for independent research for one graduate student in the History of Art.

 Current Lecture Series: